 This splendid villa close to Kurfürstendamm is the perfect setting for exploring the world of fine writing.
-Readings and other literary events are held around the fireplace in the villa's parlour.
+Readings and other literary events are held in the large hall in the villa's parlour.

 An oasis of quiet in the city.
 Literaturhaus is located in a nineteenth-century townhouse and is one of Berlin's most important and most beautiful places for literature.

-Countless literary events take place each year in the reception room of the listed villa, including readings, symposiums, and writing workshops.
+Countless literary events take place each year in the large hall on the first floor of the listed villa, including readings, symposiums, and writing workshops.
 The range of event is quite impressive.
 Literaturhaus Berlin holds readings of poems, poetic lyrics, narrative prose, and novels, as well as essays, diaries, letters, nonfiction, and academic papers.
 In addition, many of the presented texts are especially written as Literaturhaus commissions.

 A colourful past

 The villa itself has had quite a history.
 It was built in 1889 as a fine townhouse and then served as a military hospital during the First World War.
 It has also been a soup kitchen, a centre for foreign students, a café, a brothel, and a nightclub.
 But high culture moved in when Literaturhaus Berlin took over the property in 1986.

 Even more books and a café

 The lower level of the villa is home to the Kohlhaas & Company book shop offering a select range of current literature and classical works to assuage your hunger for more reading.
 If it's your stomach that's hungry, then the café-restaurant Wintergarten will take care of your needs.
 In summer, they also serve the tables in the front yard of the villa.
 An idyllic spot, right around the corner from the hustle and bustle on Kurfürstendamm.